SlashNetUA/EnterpriseScrolls/manuals/exdos-man-en/exdos-6using-disk.md

 *** File not found
 ```

-The DIRectory command gives the contents of the current directory, but in this case no files exist as the disk is freshly formatted.
+The [DIR](../dos-commands/cmd-dir.md)ectory command gives the contents of the current directory, but in this case no files exist as the disk is freshly formatted.
 More information is given on the use of directories and sub-directories later in this manual.

 ## SAVEing and LOADing files.

 With the disk interface connected, the disk system becomes the "default" filing system.
-This means that BASIC and word processor commands such as LOAD and SAVE automatically use the disk system.
+This means that BASIC and [Word Processor](../../software/st-wp.md) commands such as LOAD and SAVE automatically use the disk system.
 As an example we will try saving a small BASIC program.
 To save and load BASIC programs we must be on the BASIC editor screen, not in the EXDOS command interpreter.

 To enter BASIC from EXDOS we type: